Key takeaways

 Picture this: You just broke ground on your soon-to-be dream home.
 The friendly neighbors mentioned the local internet service provider (ISP) is great.
 You’re already looking forward to Netflix movie nights with the family and working remotely from your cozy screened-in patio.

 As moving day closes in, every task is checked off your to-do list.
 Except one.
-Unexpectedly, that local ISP tells you not only do they not offer service to your location, but to run a new line to your home would cost upwards of $5,000!
+Unexpectedly, that local ISP tells you not only do they not offer service to your location, but to run a new line into your home would cost upward of $5,000!

 Reasons why internet lines can bypass a new home